Why do unions like the Buffalo Newspaper Guild matter?

 How much are dues and why must we pay them?

-Dues are equal to 1.7811 percent of Guild members’ weekly gross wages.
-Dues also are deducted from additional compensation, such as merit pay, overtime, commissions and incentives.
+Dues are equal to 1.7811 percent of Guild members’ weekly gross wages for employees in Circulation, Editorial and Accounting.
+The rate is 1.60 percent for members in PrePress and vary for other independent print shops.
+Dues also are deducted from additional compensation, such as merit pay and overtime.

-Costs to manage the Guild include negotiating contracts, enforcing the contract through grievances and arbitrations, legal fees, defense fund investment advice, newsletters, research on pensions and health insurance plans, training and education of union representatives, Guild officer stipends, and to pay for a local staff representative and Guild office.
+Costs to manage the Guild include negotiating contracts, enforcing the contract through grievances and arbitrations, legal fees, defense fund investment advice, newsletters, outside research, training and education of union representatives, Guild officer stipends, and to pay for a local staff representative and Guild office.
+When necessary, dues are also spent to support mobilization efforts and job actions to protest actions by company owners and managers.

 Perhaps the single biggest expense is a monthly “per capita” dues payment to The Guild’s international headquarters, Communication Workers of America, in Washington, D.C.